Unified Capacity Limit of Non-coherent Wideband Fading Channels: Conclusions

 where $T_c$ is the coherence time and $B_c$ is the coherence bandwidth.
 The rates decrease to zero as the bandwidth occupancy goes to infinity.
 Moreover, we provide upper and lower bounds to this critical value.
 The bounds have the same growth with $B_cT_c$ and $\frac{P}{N_0}$, and they only differ on a constant term.

-To character the convergence behavior of capacity as the bandwidth occupancy approaches its critical value, we relate the duty-cycle parameter to the average SNR and rewrite the above capacity expression as a polynomial equivalent to the analysis in \cite{Ray2007noncoherent}.
+To characterize the relation between the capacity with a tunable peakiness constraint $C(B,\delta)$ and the unconstrained non-coherent wideband capacity $C(B)$, we rewrite the above capacity expression as a polynomial equivalent to the analysis in \cite{Ray2007noncoherent}.
 We have recovered the results in \cite[Th.
 1-Th.
 3]{Ray2007noncoherent} and obtained the almost-linear polynomial expressions for capacity in the limit $\delta B\to (\delta B)_{\mathrm{crit}}$ with a dominant sub-linear term $\mathrm{SNR}^{\alpha}$.
 As the bandwidth occupancy approaches the limit, capacity approaches the power-limited wideband limit with a speed of convergence determined by $\mathrm{SNR}^{1+\alpha}$, which approaches that of coherent channels as $B_cT_c\rightarrow\infty$.
-The fundamental nature of the bandwidth occupancy measure reflects the fact that any signaling scheme obtains the same asymptotic behavior as long as the product $\delta B$ remains constant.
+The fundamental nature of the bandwidth occupancy measure reflects the fact that capacity of any signaling scheme is contained within the same bounds as long as the product $\delta B$ is constant.

-Within this framework, limited bandwidth transmission with non-peaky signaling and unlimited bandwidth transmission with peaky signaling, which have been treated as very different schemes, are shown to be merely two extreme points in a linear range of transmission strategies with the same capacity as long as they have the same amount of bandwidth occupancy.
-Although selecting a level of peakiness to transmit $\delta=\mathrm{SNR}^{1-\alpha}$ is not valid if $\mathrm{SNR}{>}1$ (as $\delta\leq1$ by design), the concept of $\delta B{<}(\delta B)_{\mathrm{crit}}$ is well defined for all values of SNR.
+Within this framework, limited bandwidth transmission with non-peaky signaling and unlimited bandwidth transmission with peaky signaling, which have been treated as very different schemes, are shown to be merely two extreme points in a continuous range of transmission strategies within the same bounds as long as they have the same amount of bandwidth occupancy.
+This suggest that for the practical goal of operating at a \textit{rate very close to $C^\infty$}, all pairs $(B,\delta)$ with the optimal occupancy do not exhibit significant differences.
+Achieving capacity, i.e. the supremum rate, may on the other hand only be possible in some specific distributions.
+The selected peakiness $\delta=\mathrm{SNR}^{1-\alpha}$ in \cite{Ray2007noncoherent} becomes invalid if $\mathrm{SNR}{>}1$ (as $\delta\leq1$ by design), whereas our model determines peakiness through $\delta B{<}(\delta B)_{\mathrm{crit}}$, a quantity that is well defined for all values of SNR.
 This gives the intuition that below the critical point it would be questionable to claim that the frequency-selective channel is in the wideband regime, and therefore regular non-peaky transmissions with full bandwidth occupancy must be employed.
-Whereas above the critical point, the amount of peakiness and the bandwidth may be chosen at will as long as the maximum occupancy level is respected.
+Beyond the critical point, both signaling schemes provide the same capacity limit.